 The expert gardener I spoke to when I wanted to learn about if and how basil can reseed itself told me the following:

 As he said, if you live in an area where you don’t experience frost or, at most, extremely mild frost, your basil plants are likely (but not guaranteed) to reseed themselves, but for the rest of us that live in areas where we do get frost, they won’t, and our best option is to collect the seeds.
-I explain how to do this later in this article.

 How to Make Sure Basil Grows Back Next Year